 Ready to shop?
 You can shop our entire line of under cabinet lighting here.

 The 3 Types of Under Cabinet Lighting

-If you’re looking for a solution that provides a more focused “pool” of light all while adding both drama and ambience, then you should consider purchasing puck lights.
+If you’re looking for a solution that provides a more focused “pool” of light all while adding both drama ambiance, then you should consider purchasing under cabinet puck lights.
 They’re also available in small battery-powered models that are a perfect DIY solution for use in pantries, cupboards, bookcases and closets.

-Tape Lights and Rope Lights are an affordable, easy-to-install option.
+Tape lights, sometimes called strip or rope lights, are an affordable, easy-to-install option.
 They have a very shallow profile too, allowing them to fit in small spaces.
 Plus, many can be cut to size and simply adhered to the underside of cabinets, installed under a toe kick, or even used outdoors for decks.

 3 Things to Consider with Under Cabinet Lighting